zaynejaz/currency-converter/README.md

 # currency-converter
-Currency Converter made with HTML, CSS, Vanilla JS and API for live exchange rates
+Currency Converter made with HTML, SCSS, Vanilla JS and API for live exchange rates